Transportation in South Florida: Downtown streetcars

 Several street cars, jitneys, and other local bus routes have been proposed in Miami for the Downtown/Brickell/CBD/Arts & Entertainment District area.
 A notable example is a proposed streetcar line down Biscayne Boulevard from Downtown to the Arts & Entertainment District.
 Miami had streetcars since 1906.
 By the 1920s, downtown had an extensive streetcar system, including an express line from Miami to Coral Gables that exceeded 70 mph.
 However, the 1926 Miami Hurricane damaged the system and as time passed they were all removed.

 Fort Lauderdale had plans in 2011 for a 2.7 mi downtown light rail streetcar system to be called The Wave Streetcar.
 After delays the project received final approval in 2013 and, funded with the help of federal subsidies, construction was to begin in 2014.
 The project then met further difficulties including risk of losing the federal money, and construction was pushed back to 2017–2020.
+The project was cancelled in 2018.